 Part III explores the uphill struggle to allow historical legal data to tell their story.
 The results relating to damages awards and class actions contradict the public relations efforts and empirical studies funded by groups with policy agendas.
 These groups engage in disinformation campaigns that distract from empirical realities.
 Accurate historical information about legal cases supplies the raw data needed for valid empirical description.
 Disinterested analysis of the information must be promoted to assure that policymaking is not captured by the policy agendas of well-funded special interest groups.

 Eisenberg, Theodore, "Use It or Pretenders Will Abuse It: The Importance of Archival Legal Information" (2006).
 Cornell Law Faculty Publications.
-Paper 360.
+360.

 Published in: UMKC Law Review, vol. 75, no.1 (Fall 2006).